-Focus continues with its efforts to complete the technical studies and investigations required to answer the remaining Series II questions by the MELCC on the Lac Knife ESIA, a critical component of the Québec government environmental review process.
-The Company plans to submit the final set of responses to series II questions to the MELCC during the course of 2019.
+Despite the ongoing COVID-19 pandemic and the stringent measures put in place by government health authorities to contain and prevent the spread of COVID-19, Focus continues with its efforts to complete the technical studies and investigations required to answer the remaining Series II questions by the MELCC on the Lac Knife ESIA, a critical component of the Québec government environmental review process.
+Owing the change in the design of the tailings management systems for the Lac Knife project, the Company anticipates that it will have to submit an updated version of the 2014 mining feasibility study to the MELCC, together with the revised ESIA report, as part of the ongoing environmental review process.

 Focus continues to communicate, meet, and listen to local communities and will be increasing these efforts as part of the ongoing ESIA review.
-Once the environmental review process is completed successfully, the next phase of the Lac Knife project will be detailed engineering and preparations for engineering, procurement and construction management (EPCM).
+Once the environmental review process is completed successfully, the next phase of the Lac Knife project will be detailed engineering and preparations for engineering, procurement, and construction management (EPCM).